endocode/timy/README.md

             "<a CHARM TASK ID>": <corresponding Redmine activity ID>, "<a 2nd CHARM TASK ID>": <corresponding Redmine activity ID>
         },
+        "task_issue_mapping": {
+            "<a CHARM TASK ID>": <corresponding Redmine issue ID>, "<a 2nd CHARM TASK ID>": <corresponding Redmine issue ID>
+        },
         "db_path": "/home/<username>/.local/share/KDAB/Charm/Charm.db"
         }

+    Unlike the mappings for project and activity, the issue mapping is optional.

     HINT: You can obtain the the Redmine Project/activity ids via timy.
 Just place the api key in the configuration and